 The improvement should be noted within the first 3 weeks of therapy, and the condition usually continues to improve through 9 weeks of treatment.
 As soon as an acceptable level of response is obtained, the frequency and duration of therapy should be adjusted.

 Topical metronidazole has shown to reach significant reduction of erythema as early as week 2 and as late as week 10 depending on the formulation.

 Metronidazole appears to work through antimicrobial, anti-inflammatory, and antioxidant7 mechanism.
 The studies have shown that metronidazole interferes with neutrophil release of reactive oxygen species that cause tissue injury at sites of inflammation.
 This antioxidant activity may be the basis of its anti-inflammatory effect in rosacea.

-What is the best treatment for rosacea?
+The best treatment for rosacea